TotallyGatsby/GamePlanHTN/README.md

 * Early rejection of replanning that cannot be completed.
 * Extensible
 * Decomposition logging, for debugging.
-* 100 unit tests implemented and passing (and growing!)
+* 106 unit tests implemented and passing, covering all the unit tests from FluidHTN

 # Library